-Based on what a good company is made of, the short answer is "MEH".
+Based on what a good company is made of, the short answer is "YES".
 But you should make your own due diligence as far as valuation is concerned, since value creation is not the same as total shareholder´s return.
 Here is a short summary of what we think of Snowflake:

 The quality of Snowflake´s business

 - It has enormous value creation drivers.
 Scroll down for the details.

 - It has weak risk management and value creation track records.

 - Its management seems to have enough grit (mix of passion and perseverance).